AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/An Introduction to Classes.md

 ## Access Modifiers, Getters, and Setters
 [Access modifiers](https://www.geeksforgeeks.org/access-modifiers-in-c/) define the way the members of a class are meant to be interacted with.
-Take a player's health and healthbar in a videogame for example; the gave developer has written the game such that when a player takes damage, the health of the _Player_ class and the in-game display of the _healthbar_ class are appropriately updated — this would likely be done in a function _updateHealth()_.
+Take a player's health and healthbar in a videogame for example; the gave developer has written the game such that when a player takes damage, the health of the _Player_ class and the in-game display of the _healthbar_ class are both appropriately updated — this would likely be done in a function _updateHealth()_.
 Now imagine that another game developer comes along and ignorantly decides to modify the player's health directly, ignoring the _updateHealth()_ function.
 Now, the healthbar never gets updated and the amount of health the player actually has is different from what's displayed on-screen.
 This is utterly game-breaking.
 The access modifiers _public_, _private_, and _protected_ solve this problem.